3 FX Trading Tips To Improve Your Trading

 - A Forex trading strategy

-- Excellent money management skills
+- Excellent money management skills and even people management

 - An understanding of psychology as it relates to trading